 Colin (Cole) Dunn

 Colin (Cole) Dunn is an associate in the intellectual property litigation group.
-His practice focuses on patent infringement litigation across a wide range of industries and technologies ranging from pharmaceuticals and medical devices to computer networking and cybersecurity systems.
-Cole has experience with pre-suit investigations, invalidity, infringement, and claim construction analyses, motion practice, and discovery.
+He represents clients in a variety of intellectual property matters, including patent, trade secret, and copyright disputes, across a wide range of industries and technologies ranging from pharmaceuticals and medical devices to computer networking and cybersecurity systems.
+Cole has experience with pre-suit investigations; invalidity, infringement, and claim construction analyses; drafting pleadings, motions, and briefs; preparing discovery requests and responses; taking depositions; and preparing for hearings and oral argument.
 He has worked on cases in multiple district court venues and post-grant proceedings before the PTAB.

 Prior to going to law school and joining the firm, Cole spent over three years as a technical adviser and patent agent.
 During that time, he assisted in advising clients on patent infringement risk mitigation through freedom-to-operate analyses involving design guidance and non-infringement/invalidity opinions.
 In addition to supporting patent counseling, Cole helped clients to protect inventions through strategic patent drafting and prosecution—including several appeals to the Patent Trial and Appeal Board.